Vegan diet can be very healthy for children, says British Nutrition Foundation

 They explain that children following vegan diets should eat nutrient-dense foods, such as avocados, tofu, bananas, nuts, seed butters, vegetable oils and vegan fat spreads.
 The combination of pulses and cereals is what provides essential amino acids for vegan diets, and it's the same when it comes to vegan children.

 According to the Academy of Nutrition and Dietetics, there is no reason why a vegan diet shouldn’t provide an infant with an appropriate amount of nutrients.
 Overall, the institution says that a vegan diet can be extremely healthy for kids.

 “It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases,” the organization states.
 “These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes."
+Other recommendations

 Medical monitoring is also advised, as well as supplementation of eventual vitamins and minerals — for both vegan and non-vegan kids.
 One that deserves special attention is B12.
 Sara Stanner, science director at the BNF, says families making the decision to adopt vegetarian or vegan diets “need to be aware of how to balance their diet, and use supplements if needed in order to ensure children get all the nutrients they need to be healthy”.